external-mirrors/buffybox/buffyboard/README.md

 For a growing collection of demo videos, see the [wiki].

-## Upstreaming

-Over the course of implementing buffyboard, suitable fixes and features have been upstreamed to the [lvgl] and [lv_drivers] repositories.
-The benefit of this goes both ways.
-Downstream we can rely on the features being maintained in the future and upstream they can make the features available to the larger audience of [LVGL] users.

-Below is a summary of contributions upstreamed thus far.

-### lvgl

-- [feat(disp): Enable rendering to display subsection] (✅ merged)
-- [feat(keyboard): add user-defined modes]: (✅ merged)

-### lv_drivers

-- [Make it possible to set the variable offset for fbdev] (✅ merged)
-- [fix(libinput): read display dimensions from driver] (✅ merged)

 # Development

 ## Dependencies

 - [lvgl] (git submodule / linked statically)
-- [lv_drivers] (git submodule / linked statically)
 - [squeek2lvgl] (git submodule / linked statically)
 - [libinput]
 - evdev kernel module